 While server virtualization in the data center can greatly increase utilization and agility, it also presents new management and design challenges.
-One area that's often misunderstood is the network edge, or access layer, which is extended into the hypervisor in the form of a virtual switch,
+One area that's often misunderstood is the network edge, or access layer, which is extended into the hypervisor in the form of a virtual switch, or vSwitch.

 Overall, the functionality of the vSwitch is very similar to a physical switch.
 Each virtual host must be connected to a vSwitch the same way a physical host must be connected to a physical switch for IP traffic to move across the network.
 However, looking at the lower-level functionality of the software implementation, the differences become more apparent.
 This is especially true for organizations with higher consolidation ratios.